Radon 101 · About

 About Radon 101

-Who we rely on
+Who we rely on for the facts

-We are not a lab and we are not a mitigation contractor.
-When it comes to the facts, we follow and cite the authorities: the U.S. Environmental Protection Agency, Health Canada, the World Health Organization, the U.S. Surgeon General, and the radon-professional bodies that certify testers and mitigators (AARST-NRPP in the United States and C-NRPP in Canada), along with state and provincial radon programs.
-Where the experts disagree or the science is still developing, we say so.
+When it comes to the facts, Radon 101 follows and cites the authorities: the U.S. Environmental Protection Agency, Health Canada, the World Health Organization, the U.S. Surgeon General, and the radon-professional bodies that certify testers and mitigators (AARST-NRPP in the United States and C-NRPP in Canada), along with state and provincial radon programs.
+Where the experts disagree or the science is still developing, the site says so.
+For any decision about your specific home, the right move is to follow those authorities and a certified radon professional, not to treat a website as the last word.

 How we stay independent